baszurburg/vb-site-docs/setup-site-linux.md

-# How to setup a site on Apache 2
+# How to setup a site on Linux with Apache or NginX

 ## References